nilsrennebarth/minmake/README.md

 #### Example ####
-The following Makefile in a subdirectory will create the binary foo from main.o, bar.o and baz.o, each of those as usual compiled from their source.
+The following Makefile in a subdirectory will create the binary foo from main.o, bar.o and baz.o, each of those compiled from its respective source as usual.
 When compiling baz.c, the additional preprocessor symbol DEBUG will be defined.
-The program will also linked statically against the library libfizz.a from the sibling directory `lib`.
+The program will also be linked statically against the library libfizz.a from the sibling directory `lib`.
-`foo` will be installed to `/usr/local/sbin/foo` by the install target:
+`foo` will be installed to `/usr/local/sbin/foo` by the install target.

 ~~~~
 C-Programs := foo